rjfarmer/bbq/README.rst

         ! total_time(s) dt(s) log(T/K) log(rho/gcm^{-3})
         output_filename

         !
-After processing input_filename what to do at the end, ! if this is false we just stop
+After processing the data in input_filename, this deciedes what we do next, ! if this is false we just stop
         ! if this is true we will repeat the thermodynamic trajectory but in reverse order and do this num_loops number of times.
         !
 This can be thought of if a packet of material was being burnt while being covectively mixed and we wish to follow the flow as it rises and falls multiple times.